Skip to main content

 • For Certificate, upload the public.pem file generated in step 3

-• After saving, NetSuite will generate a Certificate ID (a unique identifier in the format custcertificate123).
+• After saving, NetSuite will generate a Certificate ID (a unique identifier).
 Copy this value — it is needed to configure the connection.
+The Certificate ID will be a string similar to zzP3z13fkaZsCcwCbmMpd5GvvPs9DTPIquAI83MnNx4.

 2. Assign Roles: